alexjvr1/Manuscripts/CHP4_GradientForest.md

 It took me a while to find the code for the gf plots so that I could figure out what was being plotted, and so combine the plots.
 ```
-leg.txt <- c("Neutral", "Adaptive")  ##define the text that will be added to the legend
+leg.txt <- c("Neutral", "Mean.Temp", "Season.Length")  ##define the text that will be added to the legend
 ```